 death along the US-Mexican border.

-Immigration reform has a real chance of passing, and the nativist right
+Immigration reform has a real chance of passing, and the nativist right is furious.

 By supporting LA's incumbent mayor, the labor movement may have weakened its hand.